Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 That’s enough to show that you didn’t get a lucky shot.
 You can do it over and over again.
 However, that’s where you stop.
 You don’t need or want to overwhelm your audience. give them a taste of your abilities, leave them wanting more.

 4: Online or Physical Portfolio?

 There are plenty of people online who want to look at your best work.
 Unfortunately, online images don’t have the same impact as holding an album or print in your hand.

 If you’re in business, I recommend having a few hard copies of your portfolio that you can ship to potential clients.
 Put yourself out there as a luxury service so you can charge luxury rates.

-The guys online who are lowballing for event photography jobs and driving for Uber on the weekends are never going to do something like this.
-Instead, they're racing to the bottom and undercutting prices of others in their market.
+The guys online who are lowballing for event photography jobs and driving for Uber on the weekends will never do something like this.
+Instead, they’re racing to the bottom and undercutting prices of others in their market.

 There are fewer competitors at the top of the field.
-Why in the world wouldn't you want to compete with higher rates and lower competition?
+Why wouldn’t you want to compete with higher rates and lower competition in the world?